crowd2fund/finblocks-php-sdk-test/README.md

 ## Contributing

-As an OpenSource project, all _Issues_ reports and _Pull Requests_ are welcome.
+As an OpenSource project, all _Issues_ and _Pull Requests_ are welcome.